Edi0321/Secure-Bluetooth-Messaging/README.md

 The Bluetooth Messaging System

--Split it in 3 different Parts that Each Memeber Implemented
+Split it in 3 different Parts that Each Memeber Implemented

 -Bluetooh Implemented By Edvin Rastoder